KlayClarke/freshenv2/README.md

 ## What I Learned

-Regular CSS is very difficult to master.
+CSS is very difficult to master.
 I will get better!